Morioh/transfer_learning_assignment/README.md

 Despite attempts at data augmentation, the models showed minimal improvement.
 Due to class imbalance, confusion matrix and classification report analysis indicated that the models were biased toward predicting a single class.

-Future iterations may benefit from collecting more unsigned document samples or applying other class-balancing techniques.
+Future iterations may benefit from collecting more unsigned document samples.
+Applying class-balancing techniques and varying epochs did not yeild significant differences.

 ## Conclusion
 The current model demonstrates the potential for signature detection but is limited by dataset imbalance hence the overfitting.